arniebradfo/gatsby-source-netlify-lfs/README.md

 One of Gatsby's primary draws is how it [handles images](https://using-gatsby-image.gatsbyjs.org/) with [`gatsby-plugin-image`](https://www.gatsbyjs.com/plugins/gatsby-plugin-image/).
 Gatsby can also be [deployed for free from a git repo via Netlify](https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/).
 Unfortunately, git repos cannot contain large numbers of image or binary files required for an image-heavy Gatsby site.
 Image-heavy Gatsby sites would then require a content management system (like [Netlify CMS](https://github.com/netlify-templates/gatsby-starter-netlify-cms), or other [Headless CMS](https://www.gatsbyjs.com/docs/how-to/sourcing-data/headless-cms/)s) and possibly _paid_ hosting.

 ### Netlify Hosting with Git LFS
-This plugin solves the above problem by storing large files (images and other media) using Git LFS [Git LFS (**L**arge **F**ile  **S**torage)](https://git-lfs.github.com/), and serving those large image files to a Gatsby site via [Netlify Large Media](https://docs.netlify.com/large-media/setup/).
+This plugin solves the above problem by storing large files (images and other media) using [Git LFS (**L**arge **F**ile  **S**torage)](https://git-lfs.github.com/), and serving those large image files to a Gatsby site via [Netlify Large Media](https://docs.netlify.com/large-media/setup/).
 It replaces the need for `gatsby-plugin-sharp` and `gatsby-transformer-sharp` with the Netlify LFS [Transform Images API](https://docs.netlify.com/large-media/transform-images/) by providing an alternate method of creating the `image` prop for the `<GatsbyImage/>` component.

 ### Drawbacks
 The `gastby build` command [doesn't have access to the git LFS images at build time](https://github.com/gatsbyjs/gatsby/issues/12438#issuecomment-474113335).
 This limitation requires us to preprocess all the build-time data we need from our lfs images, and then commit that data as a file.
+This file must be regenerated _every time_ an image is added or removed from the LFS tracked repo.

 ## Getting Started